aBlender/racket/web-examples/README.md

 ### website-js

-The follow projects are p5.js examples that have been ported over to Racket as simple modular functions.
-Click the images for live demos.
+The following projects are p5.js examples that have been ported over to Racket as simple modular functions that can easily be used as dynamic backgrounds of bootstrap components.
+Click on the images for live demos.

 | L-System Fractals | Recursive Trees |
 |:--------------:|:-------------:|